 Rooming in allows your baby to feed as often and as long as they want, which will keep your baby calm and help you establish a good milk supply.
-After the first 24 hours, babies typically eat 8 to 12 times a day for the first several weeks.
+Babies should feed a minimum of 8 times in 24 hours.
 If your baby is sleepy and not showing hunger cues, try the waking techniques described later in this booklet.